symfony/symfony-docs/messenger.rst

 .. versionadded:: 5.1

-    The AMQP transport has moved to a separate package.
-Install it by running
+    Starting from Symfony 5.1, the AMQP transport has moved to a separate package.
+    Install it by running:

     .. code-block:: terminal